 uvex safety Cagi (Ceva)

 The production site for safety shoes in Ceva, Italy, was the pioneer, which with its optimum process structure serves as a model for the gradual roll-out throughout the uvex safety group.
 As part of its certification, a comprehensive waste management system was also established on the site, which further improves the efficient and environmentally-friendly disposal of waste.
+Among others, a project centred on recycling polyurethane residues has been successfully completed.
+This involved preparing discarded sections of polyurethane soles used in the footwear production process with external partners to be reused as a primary material in manufacturing, thereby reducing the use of new raw materials.
+A recycling rate of 35% was achieved here.
 During an incident involving a chemical leak, comprehensive risk management forming part of the environmental management system meant that negative environmental effects could be avoided.
 Isocyanate leaked from a tank out of a leaky valve on a production machine over the weekend.
 Thanks to an alarm issued by the level sensor, swift action was taken and the operating emergency management system was activated, which meant that a chemical spill into the environment could be prevented in collaboration with specialists.
 A comprehensive follow-up was conducted on the incident and measures were defined, which will ensure that such an event can never happen again in the future.

 uvex safety gloves (Lüneburg)